Good afternoon Eugene, could you tell us a bit about yourself?

 Good afternoon!
 I used to study IT and business at a college in London and today I am doing an apprenticeship at Sir Plus, an e-commerce website for quality British clothing.

 What’s your role at Sir Plus?

-I’m in charge of web administration and search engine optimization.
+I’m in charge of web administration and search engine optimisation.
 I deal with pushing our website higher in the rankings of search engines like Google and Yahoo.
-To do that, I have to configure the website to make sure it is optimized for search engines.
-One way of doing this is to ensure that it is easy for the customers to view and use the website.
-I also have to, make sure that the stock of clothing matches what we display on the website.
-Finally, I add products to the sites, by editing descriptions, adding pictures and other content.
+To do that, I have to configure the website to make sure it is optimised for search engines.
+One way of doing this is to ensure that it's easy for the customers to view and use the website.
+I also have to make sure that the stock of clothing matches what we display on the website.
+Finally, I add products to the sites, by editing descriptions and adding pictures and other content.

 Why did you choose to do an apprenticeship?